 [(recurring revenue in present quarter - recurring revenue in preceding quarter) / total marketing and sales spend for quarter 1.
 Round to the nearest tenth.]

 LVR is a real-time metric that measures whether companies are doing a good job of growing their pipeline.

 [(number of qualified leads in current month - number of qualified leads in preceding month) / qualified leads in current month x 100]

 Subscriber Return on Investment (sROI)

 Unlike ROI, which is a macro metric, sROI allows you to drill down to expected returns at the subscriber level.
 Essentially, sROI is the ratio of lifetime value to acquisition costs, which gives an indication of the relationship between profitability and financial health.

 Check out our ROI Calculator to delve into your metrics.

-Download our actionable Subscription Metrics eBook to learn about the top eight metrics that will help your organization achieve subscription business success.
+Download our Subscription Metrics eBook to learn more about the top metrics that will help your organization achieve subscription business success.